More models added, now including LOW-POLY models:

 Purchasing the whole catalog can save you time and money.

-If you operate in a production environment, and often need "pre-fab" models, then purchasing the whole catalog is an option that can save you time and money.
-Email me, if you're interested in any of the following options:
+If you operate in a production environment, and often need "pre-fab" models, purchasing the whole catalog is an option that can save you time and money.
+Email me, if you're interested in any of the following options: Prices shown here are for the models in .lxo (MODO) format.
+Depending on the formats you require, there may be an additional charge.

 Back to top of page